LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 docker run -d --net=host lacledeslan/gamesvr-csgo ./srcds_run -game csgo +game_type 0 +game_mode 1 +maxplayers 16 -tickrate 128 +map de_cache +sv_lan 1
 ```

-Additionally, by keeping a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) as the default `ENTRYPOINT` a container can be spun up for interactive testing internals.
+Additionally, by keeping a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) (such as BASH) as the default `ENTRYPOINT` a container can be spun up for interactive testing of internals.

 ### Pay Close Attention to File Ownership and Permissions